 In our post-covid reality, many people found themselves working from home.
 Some people hated them, some loved them, but everyone had to adapt to them.

 We, humans, are creatures of habit, and generations of doing work created certain cultural expectations in the same manner.
 Working from home breaks those expectations, which creates a sense of unease.
-This is true even for the people who understand that their life is much better when working from home.
+This is true even for people who understand that their life is much better when working from home.
 They sense that something is out of place, which generates confusion and anxiety.

 The challenges that come with working from home jobs go beyond the psychological.
 There are logistical issues, workflow issues, problems with focus… The list goes on.
-We’re going to go through the most common and pernicious challenges that come with the adoption of working from home jobs and then outline the six key solutions that savvy leaders can implement to counter them.
+We’re going to go through the most common and pernicious challenges that come with the adoption of working-from-home jobs and then outline the six key solutions that savvy leaders can implement to counter them.

 The Main Challenges Working From Home